 Yahr, A-10.
-Notice-There will be a dance at Monice-There will be a dance at Momorial hall, Camp 1, Saturday night.
-Everyone is invited.
-Local musical talent wanted.
+Notice-Thore will be a dance at Memorial hall, Camp 1, Saturday night, Everyone is invited.
+Local musical italent wanted.
 See Shorty at warehouse tent.
-At the dance please check hunting knives and pistola at door.
-Recreation committee.
+At the dance piezas check hunting knives and pistois at door.
+Recreation cora-mittee.